Nothing Quite Like It

 Abigail is a graduate of Florida Southern College with a BFA in Theatre Performance and a minor in Film.
 Throughout college she held roles both on and off the screen, she wrote and performed in the short ‘Cutthroat’, which won best lighting at The Southern Reel Festival, as well as acting and editing the short ‘Brief’ which was a Lift-Off Global Network Official Selection.
 Abigail won 'Best Actress in a Minor Role’ as Miep in Anne Frank and was nominated for the role of Edith in Blithe Spirit.
 She also had the pleasure to act and co-direct a staging of ‘5 Women Wearing the Same Dress’ at Florida Southern College.

-Most recently, Abigail continues to create and act in her own short films such as 'Dear Diary' and 'The Editor'.
-She draws inspiration from Ayo Edebiri and Rachel Sennott.
-Abigail wrote, directed, acted in and produced 'Revenge Plan', a short film for the Orlando Independent Filmmakers Challenge, which premiered in September, winning numerous awards in the comedic category.
-Now, Abigail has joined St. Petes, Spitfire Comedy Theatre.
-Where she is in the Saturday Sketch Show and will be joining 'The Grind' improv troupe.
+For fun, she continues to create and act in her own short films such as 'Dear Diary' and 'The Editor'.
+Drawing inspiration from Ayo Edebiri and Rachel Sennott.
+Abigail wrote, directed, acted in and produced 'Revenge Plan', a short film for the Orlando Independent Filmmakers Challenge, which premiered in September 2024, winning numerous awards in the comedic category.

 Abigail can be found on Instagram at @AbbyAlmondd, her website AbigailAlmond.net, or by email at AbigailAlmond5@gmail.com